leonpalafox/matlab_analysis_ecog/README.md

 Right now, it appends the new batches, which may be potentially slow

-TODO: Precauculate the size of the spectrogram to generate a nameholder matrix to populate
+TODO: Precalculate the size of the spectrogram to generate a nameholder matrix to populate

 Parallelize the computation of the batches to further speed up the calculations.